EddenWong/RecipeApp/i3_worksheet.md

 What one item would you like to fix, and can't?
 Anything you write will not be marked negatively.
 Classify this debt.
-This was a prudent-inadvertent, we are not sure why we chose this way.
+This was a prudent-inadvertent, we could have linked the items in the database but we did not do that in the beginning.

 Discuss a Feature or User Story that was cut/re-prioritized
 ============================================